 For the next three days, I will be posting one “basics” recipe per day in preparation for Thanksgiving.
 These are my favorite recipes to make ahead, freeze and have on hand as the holiday season approaches.
 Today we are starting with one of my favorite, indispensable freezer staples: chicken stock.
 With Thanksgiving just around the corner, having a batch of homemade chicken stock ready to use will make life that much easier when it’s time to get cooking.
 And the day after Thanksgiving, put the bones of that big turkey to good use and replenish your freezer with homemade turkey stock.
 Win-win!

 I always use the bones of a roasted chicken because they impart a heartier flavor to the finished stock.
 If you don’t want to roast your own chicken, you can pick up a rotisserie chicken from the grocery store.
 Remove all the meat and skin from the bones to use however you like, and use the bones for the stock.
-Be sure to use a rotisserie chicken that does not have any additional seasoning rubs added to it (such as mesquite or lemon pepper), otherwise your stock will take on the flavor of the seasoning rubs.
-I don’t recommend salting chicken stock, either, since the finished dish in which you use the stock will be salted and seasoned.
+Be sure to use a rotisserie chicken that does not have any additional seasoning rubs added to it otherwise your stock will take on the flavor of the seasoning rubs.
+I don’t recommend salting chicken stock, either, since the finished dish in which you use the stock will be seasoned.
 For a small batch of stock, I will use the bones of one roasted chicken, but you can easily double the recipe and use two chicken carcasses, a few more vegetables, more water, and a much larger stock pot.
 There really isn’t a set recipe with exact quantities of ingredients for chicken stock.

 The cooking time for chicken stock will vary on the quantity you choose to make.
 For a larger batch, the stock will take 3+ hours to develop flavor and color.
 For a smaller batch, 2 to 2½ hours on the stovetop should be sufficient.
 The stock should simmer on medium-low heat for the entire cooking time.
 You cannot rush the cooking process and it should never come to a rolling boil.
 You want to see bubbles rising to the top steadily, but gently.
 Once you see that the stock has a deep golden color and is fragrant, it’s finished and ready to use or freeze for later use.
-And your kitchen is going to smell so good.Print
+Your kitchen is going to smell so good.Print

 - Bones from 1 roasted chicken, skin and meat removed